thorbenortmann/emoji-hero-vr-database/README.md

 If your request is valid,
 we will send you an End User License Agreement (EULA) detailing the terms of use for EmoHeVRDB.
+Please note that the Licensee must be employed or otherwise appointed at a research institution.
+Students can be listed as co-researchers.
 After receiving the signed EULA, we will provide a link to download the requested data and a password to decrypt it.

 ## EmoHeVRDB Subsets and Structure